-The Old Church Pottery Show and Sale began in 1975 as a fundraiser for The Art School at Old Church by long-time friends Karen Karnes and Mikhail Zakin, Art School founder.
-They wanted to bring together their vibrant community of potters with the local community to offer an opportunity to purchase one-of-a-kind works of art while supporting the newly-established cultural center.
+The Old Church Pottery Show & Sale began in 1975 as a fundraiser for The Art School at Old Church (TASOC).
+Long-time friends Karen Karnes and TASOC founder Mikhail Zakin wanted to connect their vibrant community of potters with the local area, and offer the opportunity to purchase one-of-a-kind works of art while supporting the newly-established cultural center.
 The show has become a model for other shows of its kind and has grown to include 30 national and international artists and offers more than 2,000 pots for sale over its three-day span.

 561 Piermont Rd